PyPSA/atlite/paper/paper.md

 # Basic Concept

 A typical workflow with atlite consists of two steps.
 The first step is to create and prepare a `atlite.Cutout` which is a container for subsets of raw weather data.
-The second step is to convert the weather data of a `atlite.Cutout` into renewables time-series and/or static potentials using explicit conversion functions.
+The second step is to convert the weather data of a `atlite.Cutout` into renewables time-series and static potentials using explicit conversion functions.

 <!-- Figures can be included like this:
 ![Caption for example figure.\label{fig:example}](figure.png)